Trump Is Already Halfway Gone from NATO

 Translated from by Anna Wright.
 Edited by Patricia Simoni.

 Trump is increasingly casting doubt on the Western Alliance.
 It’s not lost on Vladimir Putin.
-Germany must not underestimate this conflict.
+Germany must not underestimate this rift.

 German politicians tend to delude themselves where Donald Trump and NATO are concerned.
 The German chancellor is no exception.
-Germans assume the mere fact that there it’s illegal for the United States to cut troop numbers in Europe or withdraw from the NATO alliance means that the worst case scenario won't happen.
+Germans assume the mere existence of legal obstacles to the United States cutting its troop numbers in Europe or withdrawing from the NATO alliance means that the worst-case scenario won't happen.

 They live in hope that Congress will act to keep Trump within NATO if push comes to shove.
 And couldn't another U.S. president come along after Trump who will place greater store by the trans-Atlantic alliance again?
-German Chancellor Friedrich Merz posed these questions rhetorically at an event hosted by the Frankfurter Allgemeine newspaper on Friday.
+German Chancellor Friedrich Merz posed this rhetorical question at an event hosted by the Frankfurter Allgemeine newspaper on Friday.

 ’Why Would We Be There for Them If They're Not There for Us?’